 Alternatively, you could utilize a specialized healthcare-specific credit card service that will allow you to stagger your payments over a period of 6 months to one year.

 If left unplanned, your healthcare costs can spiral out of control and place great strain on your income.
 By extensively researching your options, you’ll be better prepared to contain your medical expenditure thereby putting your mind at ease.
-For tips on companies that offer low cost health insurance for freelancers, visit Health Markets.

 This article was offered to you by Workhoppers; a marketplace that connects companies with top local freelancers.
 If you are looking for freelance opportunities, create your profile.

 Wendy Dessler is a super-connector who helps businesses find their audience online through outreach, partnerships, and networking.
 She frequently writes about the latest advancements in digital marketing and focuses her efforts on developing customized blogger outreach plans depending on the industry and competition.